linda-seiter/linked_list/README.md

 ---

-## Debugging to help students understand object references
+## Debugging helps students understand complex object concepts

+- Map static algorithms/code to dynamic object state and control flow
+- Learn how to find and fix errors
   - Visual debugger
   - Builtin IDE debugger

 ---

-## Linked List Warmup Assessment
+## Warmup Assessment

 - Worksheet: Object state <-> Code
 - Coding Task: Update RailwayCar to store passenger class.
 Update Engine addTo..() methods to maintain class order:1st class cars, 2nd class cars, etc.
 - Coding Task: Add a splice method that takes 2 car ids and removes that section of the train
-- Coding Task: Update RailwayCar with field for weight.
-Update the Engine class with a field for maximum weight it can pull.
-Update Engine methods to prevent too heavy a load.
+- Coding Task: Update RailwayCar with fields for passenger capacity and occupancy.
+Update Engine with new method to load n passengers, starting with the front car.
+Method returns number of passengers unable to board.

 ---